RevolverWN/tree-nat/README.md

 Finally, the binary tree is converted into sequences by levels for training.
 In the prediction stage, each level of the tree structure is auto-regressively generated from the root node of the <BOS> token until the predicted number of levels is reached or a certain level of <EOS> token is generated, and then restored to the sequence target sentence.

+# Problem
+1 Although the time complexity of binary tree generation is O(log_2 N), it takes several passes to generate a complete sentence, which still cannot be compared with the one-pass decoding speed of NAT.

+2 At present, there have been articles on binary tree generation (Non-Autoregressive Machine Translation with Latent Alignments).
+Although the implementation method is not exactly the same, it makes the method lose its innovation.